 optimise screen-shot saving, only save changes, optimise log-file saving,

 avoid "not responding" message after start-up.

-If you don't already have an AVHRR Manager 4 key,
+If you don't already have a Metop Manager 3 key,

 contact me to purchase a licence update key before using this software.